duinomaker/HexoBlog/source/SICP/notes/2/index.md

 ---

 ***Prefix code*** is a way of coding such that no complete code of any symbol is the prefix of the code for another symbol.
-One particular scheme uses Huffmen encoding tree.
+One particular scheme uses Huffman encoding tree.

 ## 2.4 Multiple Representations for Abstract Data